Trolleybus city: Genève [Schweiz]

 |City:||Genève (184.758 citizens)|

 Link to route-sheme:

-This system maintains 6 cross town routes with a 6 to 8 minute frequency during the rush hours.
+This system maintains 6 cross town routes with a 5 to 7½ minute frequency during the rush hours.
 Along the corridors where two routes run parallel there is then a 3 to 4 minute headway.
-The fleet numbers 91 Trolleybuses (incl.
-2 trolleybuses for driver-training), of which some are 23 years old.
-Just under two thirds of the fleet (61 vehicles) are, however, reasonably modern low floor Trolleybuses.
+The fleet numbers 94 Trolleybuses (incl.
+2 trolleybuses for driver-training), of which 33 are new in Service in 2014.
 On Route 10 there are 10 new double articulated Trolleybuses delivered 2006 and one rebuilt 24 m. double articulated Trolleybus in operation.

 News for Genève

 |01.12.2014||Delivery of 33 ExquiCity nearly complete||07.04.2014||Extension of TOSA project proposed||27.01.2014||First Exquicity Launched on Route 3||02.12.2013||Beautiful Curves for Comfort||27.05.2013||Innovations at the UITP Conference||11.02.2013||New Generation in production||17.09.2012||Trolleybus Without Wires to the Exhibition||14.05.2012||Contract Negotiations for 33 New Trolleybuses||06.12.2010||route-changes because of tram-works||11.05.2009||Construction work in the town centre calls for flexibility in temporary diversions||11.09.2006||Trolleybus Convention August 31st, 2006||15.06.2006||22.
 Swiss Trolleybus Conference in Geneva (CH)||20.12.2005||Delivery of Mega-Trolleybuses|

 LighTram3-trolleybus 787 at Geneve airport Photo: Gunter Mackinger 31.8.2006